-I opened the envelope and read through the information and couldn’t find a name.
-I was confused.
-I couldn’t find my biological mom’s or dad’s names.
-So I immediately called the Office of Adoption.
-I talked to a lady who pulled my records out of their file and read through it with me over the phone.
-I explained my problem to her, and she was able to quickly point out the confusion.
-She said, “Didn’t you read this page?”
-I told her that I glanced through it, but that I really just focused on the page that was supposed to have the info about my biological mom’s and dad’s names.
-So she read the part on the other page that explained why there were not any names.
-That page said that I was a foundling.
+I told her that I glanced through it, but that I really just focused on the page that was supposed to have my biological parents’ names.
+So she read the part on the other page that explained why there weren’t any names.
+I was a foundling.
 I was found at an Alabama post office.

 But then the truth poured over me that I had known all along: I am a treasured son of my adoptive parents.
 I have been since the moment they saw me.